ejsnews/universal-atlas/data/README.md

 This repository serves as a **formal timestamp** for my research.
 - **The Algorithm:** The underlying logic for high-degree complex recurrences is proprietary.
 - **The Data:** The symbolic expressions (LaTeX) for these 300,000 constants are stored on a private server.
 - **Usage:** This index is provided for research and reverse engineering.
-Any commercial use or integration into AI models without explicit agreement is prohibited.
+Free use for non-commercial scientific purposes is permitted, provided that proper attribution is given to the author (Eric Jacob Simon).
+Any commercial use, including integration into commercial AI products or services, requires explicit prior agreement with the author.

 ## Accessing the Data
 The constants are indexed with 50-digit precision to allow matching with empirical measurements.